-Let’s talk, how you can Optimize WordPress Database of your WordPress website.
-Do you know, Optimizing WordPress database helps keep your website speedy and healthy?
+In this article, I am going to tell you that how you can Optimize WordPress Database of your WordPress website to keep your website speedy and healthy?

 What is WordPress Database?